ballerina-platform/ballerina-distribution/examples/mysql-atomic-transaction/mysql_atomic_transaction.md

-# MySQL client - Atomic transactions
+# Database Access - Atomic transactions

 This BBE demonstrates how to use the MySQL client to execute a batch of DDL/DML operations with the help of a `transaction` to achieve the atomic behaviour.